 Raltegravir (Isentress, RAL)

-Raltegravir was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Long-term carcinogenicity studies of raltegravir in mice did not show any carcinogenic potential at systemic exposures 1.8-fold (in females) or 1.2-fold (in males) greater than human exposure at the recommended dose.
-Treatment-related squamous cell carcinoma of the nose/nasopharynx was observed in female rats dosed with raltegravir 600 mg/kg/day for 104 weeks.
+Raltegravir (RAL) was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+Long-term carcinogenicity studies of RAL in mice did not show any carcinogenic potential at systemic exposures that were 1.8-fold (in females) or 1.2-fold (in males) greater than human exposure at the recommended dose.
+Treatment-related squamous cell carcinoma of the nose/nasopharynx was observed in female rats dosed with RAL 600 mg/kg per day for 104 weeks.
 This dose produced exposures that were three-fold higher than exposures seen in humans who received the recommended adult dose.
 These tumors were possibly the result of local irritation and inflammation due to local deposition and/or aspiration of drug in the mucosa of the nose/nasopharynx during dosing.
-No tumors of the nose/nasopharynx were observed in rats with systemic exposures that were 1.7-fold (in males) or 1.4-fold (in females) greater than the exposure observed in humans who received the recommended dose.1
+No tumors of the nose/nasopharynx were observed in rats with systemic exposures that were 1.7-fold (in males) or 1.4-fold (in females) greater than the exposure observed in humans who received the recommended dose of RAL.1

-Raltegravir produced no adverse effects on the fertility of male or female rats at doses up to 600 mg/kg/day, which provided exposures that were up to three-fold higher than the exposures seen in humans who received the recommended adult human dose.
+RAL had no adverse effects on the fertility of male or female rats at doses up to 600 mg/kg per day, which produced exposures that were up to three-fold higher than the exposures seen in humans who received the recommended adult dose.

 Teratogenicity/Adverse Pregnancy Outcomes

-No treatment-related effects on embryonic/fetal survival or fetal weights were observed in studies where RAL was administered to rats and rabbits at doses that produced systemic exposures approximately three-fold to four-fold higher than the exposures seen in humans who received the recommended adult human daily dose.
+No treatment-related effects on embryonic/fetal survival or fetal weights were observed in studies where RAL was administered to rats and rabbits at doses that produced systemic exposures approximately three-fold to four-fold higher than the exposures seen in humans who received the recommended daily dose.
 In rabbits, no treatment-related external, visceral, or skeletal changes were observed.
-However, treatment-related increases in the incidence of supernumerary ribs were seen in rats given raltegravir at 600 mg/kg/day (which produced exposures that were three-fold higher than the exposure seen in humans who received the recommended daily dose).1
+However, treatment-related increases in the incidence of supernumerary ribs were seen in rats given RAL 600 mg/kg per day (which produced exposures that were three-fold higher than the exposure seen in humans who received the recommended daily dose).1

 Placental and Breast Milk Passage